ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 In the context of this series, key mappings are mostly used to define shortcuts for calling commands and functions that would be tedious to type out in full (similar to aliases in, say, the Bash shell).
 This section is a whirlwind tour through Vimscript key mappings, from the basic definition syntax to practical mappings actually used in this tutorial.

-### Writing key mappings
 The official documentation of key mappings lives in the `Key mapping` chapter of the Vim documentation file `map.txt`, and you can access it with `:help key-mapping`.
 I will summarize here what I deem necessary for understanding the key mappings used in this series.

+### Writing key mappings
-The basic syntax for defining a key mapping is
+The basic syntax for defining a key mapping, which you can find at `:help map-commands`, is
 ```vim
 :map {lhs} {rhs}
 ```